tommypraeger/imessage_analysis/README.md

 # iMessage Analysis

 ## Prerequisites
+- Mac
-- Mac (or you can use messages in a csv format, details below)
+  - If you are not using a Mac and/or don't want to access the messages database on your Mac, you can provide messages in a csv format.
 - Python 3.9 (Install from [here](https://www.python.org/downloads/))
 - Node.js 14 (Install from [here](https://nodejs.org/en/))
-- Permissions to access your messages database
+- If you want to access messages from your Mac, set up permissions to access your messages database:
-  - To do this, open System Preferences > Security and Privacy > Privacy > Full Disk Access > and give Terminal (or a Terminal replacement, such as [iTerm2](https://iterm2.com/)) full disk access
+  - Open System Preferences > Security and Privacy > Privacy > Full Disk Access > and give Terminal (or a Terminal replacement, such as [iTerm2](https://iterm2.com/)) full disk access

 ## Installation and Setup
 Open up Terminal (or wherever you gave permissions in the prerequisites), and then run the following: